TannerBarcelos/Spendaro/README.md

   - Redux Toolkit
   - Vitest
   - Cypress for E2E testing
-  - Much more!

 - **Backend**

   - FastAPI
-  - SQLAlchemy
+  - SQLAlchemy for ORM
-  - Pytest
+  - Pytest for testing

-- **Database**

-  - MySQL
+- **Databases**

+  - Postgres for main database
-  - Redis
+  - Redis for caching

 - **Infrastructure**

-  - Docker
+  - Docker for containerization
-  - Kubernetes
+  - Kubernetes for container orchestration
-  - AWS
+  - AWS for hosting
   - Jenkins for CI/CD Pipelines of app
   - Github Actions for Marketing Site Deployment

 - **Project Management**
   - Figma for design
-  - Trello for project management
+  - Github Projects for project management
-  - Much more!

 ## Features